carlomigueldy/axiefy/README.md

 ## Supabase Usage

 - Used for storing data
-- Used RLS (Row Level Security) to prevent unauthorized actions
+- Used RLS to prevent unauthorized actions (Current there's a bug we can't figure out in the given time 🐞)
 - Used authentication, magic link, email and password, and OAuth 2.0 providers
 - Used storage for photo uploads